Bhamm7/IRCbot/README.md

 # IRCbot
-IRC btot to get hosts on twitch
+IRC bot to get hosts on twitch